RCRicky1206/RCRicky1206/README.md

     public Richixs() {
         this.userName = "Richixs";
         this.name = "Ricardo Ramirez Caero";
-        this.ocupation = "Software development student";
+        this.ocupation = "Computer Engineering Student";
         this.hobbies = new String[] {
             "Gamer",
             "Game developer",